futbolpal/gitea-agents/.kilocode/rules/product.md

 ## Definitions

-- **Agent**: The main application that polls for issues and manages subagents.
+- **Orchestration**: The main application that polls for issues and manages subagents.
-- **Subagent**: A subprocess spawned by the agent to handle work on a specific issue, including PR creation and feedback monitoring.
+- **Subagent**: A subprocess spawned by the agent to handle work on a specific issue or comment.
 - Owner: The human building the product

 ## Goal

+Orchestration polls for new, unlabeled issues to initiate work.
+Orchestration polls for pull comments and review comments to initiate work.

 The agent polls for new or unlabeled repo issues to initiate work.
 For each qualifying issue, the agent: